tomliptrot/tomliptrot.github.io/index.md

 {: .center}
 ![Ortom](/assets/images/ortom/Ortom logo transparent1.png)

-Welcome!
-I've set up Ortom with the goal of providing high quality data science services to any organisation.
-At the moment the company is just me, Tom Liptrot providing data science services in the UK.
-I've been doing data science for the last 10 years in one way or another, most recently as head of data science at [Peak](https://www.peak.ai).
+Ortom is a data science consultancy based in Manchester run by Tom Liptrot.

+We help organisations improve using data and machine learning.

-At Ortom I offer a three main [services](/services):
+Ortom offer three main [services](/services):

-- Consulting - advising on data science and AI strategy and related topics
+- Consulting - Advising on data science and AI strategy and related topics
-- Contract work - working on 3 - 6 month projects
+- Contract work - working on 3 - 6 month data science projects
-- Training and recruitment - I can help you to develop your existing data science staff or help you hire new ones.
+- Training and recruitment - We can help you to develop your existing data science staff or help you hire new ones.

-I plan to use this space to post regular articles on data science, machine learning, artificial intelligence, statistics, philosophy of  mind; and one or two other related areas.
+Please get in [touch](/contact) if you want to have a chat about how you can use data  more effectively in your organisation.

 ## Blog Posts